 Juan Pablo Galván Martínez | Bilingual Spanish Speaker is a professional conservationist who has lived and worked in different parts of California, Mexico, Costa Rica, and the East Coast.
 He loves being able to have a career focused on studying, protecting, and restoring wildlife and nature.
 Even before he graduated from UC San Diego with a BS in Ecology/Behavior and Evolution, he was already engaged in bird research and conservation.
 Receiving an MS in Sustainable Development and Conservation Biology from the University of Maryland College Park increased his opportunities.
 Some of his bird-specific experience includes: studying the effects of rice cultivation on waterbirds in the Americas, surveying birds in the coffee plantations of Chiapas, determining the reproductive success of coastal sage scrub birds in San Diego, and helping to protect the nesting birds of Isla Alcatraz in the Gulf of California.
 When he is not working as the Senior Land Use Manager of Save Mount Diablo, he volunteers as the Conservation Chair of the Mount Diablo Audubon Society, hikes and birds the Mount Diablo region, contributes data as a certified California Naturalist, assists conservation efforts in Mexico and tries to apply what he’s learned as a certified California Climate Steward.

 Keith Hansen is a birder and wildlife artist in Bolinas, Marin County, California, specializing in bird illustrations with scientific accuracy.
-He has created illustrations for various organizations to adorn or enhance publications that have included books, scientific journals, magazines, newsletters, and logos; as well as designed murals, taught classes, and displayed at numerous art shows and Bird Symposiums.
-After illustrating over a dozen of books, he illustrated, Birds of the Sierra Nevada: Their Natural History, Status, and Distribution, authored by Ted Beedy and Ed Pandolfino for the Yosemite Association; and recently completed a 22-year project illustrating 320 species in, Hansen’s Field Guide to the Birds of the Sierra Nevada.
-His newest book, Birds of Point Reyes, will be released in June 2023.
-It invites readers to imagine the world’s fastest hunt through the eyes of a cliff-dwelling peregrine, to appreciate the evolutionary complexity of the shorebird beaks prodding the sands of Drakes Bay, and to attune to the serenade of birdsong.
-Additionally, he and his wife Patricia Briceño lead birding tours to Guatemala, Panama, Costa Rica, Mexico, and the Yucatan.
-His workspace, The Wildlife Gallery is located in Bolinas, California (behind the Bolinas Museum) where people are welcome to visit the studio and view various works he has on display or for sale.
+He has illustrated dozens of books, including The Birds of the Sierra Nevada: Their Natural History, Status, and Distribution, authored by Ted Beedy and Ed Pandolfino for the Yosemite Association; his first solo project, Hansen’s Field Guide to the Birds of the Sierra Nevada, and his latest book, Birds of Point Reyes which was released in June 2023.
+He and his wife Patricia Briceño lead birding tours to Guatemala, Panama, Costa Rica, Mexico, and the Yucatan.
+His workspace and backyard, The Wildlife Gallery is located in Bolinas, California (behind the Bolinas Museum) where people are welcome to visit the studio and view various works he has on display or for sale.

 Luanna Helfman is a long-time festival volunteer and Marin County birder who has studied birdsong with mentors Bob Stewart, Howard Williams, and the late Rich Stallcup.
 She has led birdsong walks for Marin Audubon for over 25 years and enjoys helping others discover birds by sound.
 She has over 30 years of experience working in local nurseries and is knowledgeable about the area's flora.